pantoska-tieto/antoskape-project/documentation/Tests_user_guide.md

 ```

+​<br/>

 2\.
 Add board overlay with external DTC file into the `boards/` folder if applicable - needed for the DUT board consists of a differences in HW/configuration which are not implemented in Zephyr yet.
 Overlay files are typically stored in<br/>

 `tests/<test_suite>/board/<board name>.overlay (.conf)`​<br/>

 files, where there are automatically recognized by Zephyr applications.<br/>

+​<br/>

 3\.
 Add a tag(s) to `tags:` section to be applied in GitHub workflow dispatch panel when running the tests with demanded tag-specification.

+​<br/>

 4\.
 Update the `prj.conf` file with generic configuration parameters.
 This file:<br/>
 - defines build configuration options for your Zephyr application, sample, or test.
 - uses the same syntax as Kconfig files (simple KEY=VALUE pairs).
-- customizes which Zephyr features, drivers, and kernel options are enabled or disabled for that specific build/test run.
+- customizes which Zephyr features, drivers, and kernel options are enabled or disabled for that specific build/test run.​<br/>

+For more detailed explanation how thw prj.conf file is used in build process and how to customize its content, see the document [Kconfig user guide for testers](Kconfig_tester_guide.md).

 <br/>
 Example - build configuration to get Bluetooth support:<br/>